Hollywood Dream – The Ride: Statistics

 Hollywood Dream is a custom-built Bolliger & Mabillard Hyper Coaster.
 The 1200 m ride reaches a height of 44 m, has a maximum vertical angle of 50°, has no inversions, and has a top speed of 90 km/h.
 The ride lasts two-and-a-half minutes and riders must be at least 132 cm in height to ride the attraction.

 Trains

 Each of Hollywood Dream's 5 trains carry 36 riders in nine cars, each having a row of four seats.
 All trains have an on-board audio and lighting system, with each seat having a headrest stereo sound system capable of playing one of five songs selected by the rider with a control panel inserted into the seat's restraining lap bar.
-The on-board audio and lighting system animates LED lights that are built into the trains' sides and front riderless pilot coach.
+The on-board audio and lighting system animates LED lights that are built into the trains' sides and front rider less pilot coach.
 The lighting program varies as the train moves, with different animations for different track sections and the station.
 The lighting pattern used for the park entrance track section gives the effect of a Comet with a sparkling head and glittering trail of light.